On Dirichlet, Poncelet and Abel problems: Boundary value problems in a domain for the string equation

 \subsection{John condition}

-For the problem \re{SE}, \re{NDP} in some general bounded domain $\Omega\ $ Fritz John \cite{John} considered a remarkable transformation $T:C\to C$ of Jordan boundary into itself, allowing to do some conclusions about properties of the Dirichlet problem in $\Omega$.
-Let us describe it.
+For problem \re{SE}, \re{NDP}, solved for some general bounded domains, Fritz John \cite{John} considered a remarkable transformation $T:C\to C$ of the Jordan boundary into itself, allowing for making some conclusions regarding properties of the Dirichlet problem in $\Omega$.
+Let us describe it in more detail.

-Let $\Omega$ be arbitrary bounded domain which is convex with respect to characteristics of the equation \re{SE}, i.e. it has the boundary $C$ intersected in at most two points by each straight line that is parallel to $x$- or $y$-axes.
+Let $\Omega$ be an arbitrary bounded domain which is convex with respect to characteristics of the equation \re{SE}, i.e. it has the boundary $C$ intersected, at most, in two points by every straight line which is parallel to the $x$- or $y$-axes.
 We start from arbitrary point $M_1$ on $C$ and consider a vertical line passing through $M_1$.
-Generally, there are two points of intersection with the curve $C$: $M_1$ and some point $M_2$.
-We denote $I_1$ an involution which transform $M_1$ into $M_2$.
+Generally, there are two intersection points with curve $C$: $M_1$ and some point $M_2$.
+We denote as $I_1$ involution which transforms $M_1$ into $M_2$.
 Then, starting from $M_2$, we consider a horizontal line passing through $M_2$.
-Let $M_3$ be the second point of intersection with the curve $C$.
+Let $M_3$ be the second point of intersection with curve $C$.
 Let $I_2$ be corresponding involution: $I_2M_2=M_3$.

-We then repeat this process, applying step-by-step involutions $I_1$ and $I_2$.
+Then we repeat this process, applying, step-by-step, involutions $I_1$ and $I_2$.
 Denote $T=I_2I_1, T^{-1}=I_1I_2$.
-This transformation $T:C\to C$ gives us a discrete dynamical system on $C$, i.e. an action of group $\Z$ and each point $M\in C$ generates an orbit $\{T^nM|n\in\Z \}$.
-This orbit can be finite or denumerable set.
-The point $M$ with finite orbit is called a periodic point and smallest $n$, for which $T^nM=M$, is called a period of the point $M$.
-In the paper \cite{John} the uniqueness breakdown in the problem \re{SE},\re{NDP} have studied in connection with topological properties of the mapping $T$ for the case of even mapping $T$.
-The mapping $T$ is called to be even or preserving an orientation if each positive oriented arc $(P,Q)$ with points $P,Q\in C$ transforms into positive oriented arc $(TP,TQ)$.
-F.John have proved several usefull assertions, among of which we extract the following one.
+This transformation $T:C\to C$ gives a discrete dynamical system on $C$, i.e. an action of group $\Z$ and each point $M\in C$ generates an orbit $\{T^nM|n\in\Z \}$.
+This orbit can be a finite or denumerable set.
+The point $M$ with a finite orbit is called a periodic point and the smallest $n$, for which $T^nM=M$, is called a period of point $M$.
+In the paper \cite{John}, uniqueness breakdown in problems \re{SE},\re{NDP} were studied in connection with topological properties of the mapping $T$ for the case of the even mapping $T$.
+The mapping $T$ is called even or preserving an orientation, if every positively oriented arc $(P,Q)$ with points $P,Q\in C$ transforms into a positively oriented arc $(TP,TQ)$.
+F. John has proven several useful assertions, from which we extract the following.

-{\it Sufficient condition of uniqueness.} The homogeneous Dirichlet problem \re{SE}, \re{NDPH} in the bounded domain has only a trivial solution in the space $C^2(\overline\Omega)$ if the set of periodic points on $C$ is finite or denumerable.
+{\it Sufficient condition of uniqueness.} The homogeneous Dirichlet problem \re{SE}, \re{NDPH} in a bounded domain has only a trivial solution in space $C^2(\overline\Omega)$ if a set of periodic points on $C$ is finite or denumerable.